Steps to create a campaign

-Campaign creation is divided into 4 sections: Information, Budget, Targeting, Creatives.
+Campaign creation is divided into 4 sections: Information, Budget, Targeting, Creatives and addition section Bid multiplier, for adding bid multipliers to specific campaign attributes.
 The below article will go through each section in detail.

-Under this section we will be filling all basic information about the campaign.
+Under this section, we will be filling all the basic information about the campaign.

 - Campaign name: We suggest you follow specific nomenclature for all your campaign names.
 You can use the following format “Country_CreativeType_OS_TargetSpecifications.”
 Example: DE_Video_iOS_Audience.